THE STUDY OF AGING & CLINICAL APPLICATIONS

 The Washington School of Psychiatry’s the Center for the Study of Psychotherapy for Older Adults and Clinical Applications offers a series of 6 weekend conferences to help professionals stay current in their work with aging adults and their families.

 These conferences will provide important knowledge and skills to better serve the aging adult population in a wide range of settings.
 This longest life stage and its phases requires specialized training.

 Six weekend conferences offer interactive, didactic and experiential learning based on theory and research.
-Content area include clinical person-centered approaches such as individual, couples, family and expressive therapy; medical; legal and ethical considerations; cognitive impairment; gender and sexuality; cultural competence; diversity and spirituality.
+Content areas include clinical person-centered approaches such as individual, couples, family and expressive therapy; medical; legal and ethical considerations; cognitive impairment; gender and sexuality; cultural competence; diversity and spirituality.
 Strategies for communicating effectively in difficult situations are woven throughout the conferences.

 Participation in the conferences is open to professionals who are interested in increasing their knowledge and skills in working with aging adults.
 Previous work serving aging adults is not a pre-requisite.

 - The Certificate Program wherein participants attend the entire cycle of six conferences and belong to the same small group throughout all six conferences.
 In addition, monthly individual or small group supervision from September - March is required during each year.
 Supervision fees are additional to tuition and are $75.00 for an individual session of 45 min. and $50.00 for a 3 person, small group session of 90 min.
 Individuals choosing the Certificate Program option will be given a list of faculty members who provide supervision.
 A participant can choose whomever they wish.

 - Single conferences wherein participants attend on a per conference basis and are assigned to a small group formed only for that particular conference.

 It is possible to register for multiple conferences.
 All participants receive continuing education credits